srmfx/Zicroram/README.md

 ### TROUBLESHOOTING:

-The binary program offers a quickhand page on troubleshooting:
+The binary program offers a quickhand page on troubleshooting that you can read regardless if the program is installed on the system:

-    $./zicroram --troubleshoot
+    $ ./zicroram --troubleshoot

-This is important as it describes most common issues users may have to deal with and how to either solve or avoid those issues.
+This command is important as it describes most of the common issues users may have to deal with and how to either solve or avoid those problems.